 The other recent but quite interesting set of products design relying on probability, betting and auction are the ones from CRED.

 This specific use case of product comes from understanding how auctions work and how an auction house can design incentives to jack up bids.
 In this case, CRED is the auction house.
-This is an English auction, where the highest bids win and bids are public.
-The other types of auction designs include closed envelope bids used for tendering.
-Wholesale retail uses the concept of dutch auction where the bids decrease as we go and the size of bids might not be the same.
+This is an English auction where the highest bids win, and bids are public.
+The other types of auction designs include closed-envelope bids used for tendering.
+Wholesale retail uses the concept of Dutch auction, where the bids decrease as we go, and the size of bids might not be the same.

-At the current stage, the priorities likely were market share and growing the size of the market places.
+At the current stage, the priorities likely were market share and growing the size of the marketplaces.
 This meant all decision making was made purely from a marketing point of view.
-This also meant funding and carrying out trades or the order full-fills, that were negative pay off for the companies.
+This also meant funding and carrying out trades or the order full-fills that were negative pay off for the companies.
 This is well understood across the firms and the consumers as well.

 Zomato briefly did have the concept of an additional delivery fee for faster delivery.
 For a token amount of Rs 10, they could guarantee order delivery within 30 minutes.
 This was indeed a step in the right direction.
 This concept mimics the market order.
 It has since been withdrawn from the app.

-Swiggy has started giving out 1-1 offers on selected restaurants and their specific items.
+Swiggy has started offering 1-1 offers on selected restaurants and their specific items.
 I believe this is a way for restaurants to get rid of excess inventory on specific food items which could have gone to waste but at the same time, allows Swiggy to increase their order volume and grow them.

 Based on their series of product decisions, it’s clear that the Indian audience does not want to pay for urgent orders.
 But from my decision-making, I’m willing to pay a ridiculous delivery fee and buy things at any price when partying.
 For these items, your order is in bulk, but you want a fast order delivery.
 Price is mostly not a consideration because the quantity is large, and I want to chill at the party rather than try to optimise the discount.